areebkhan274427/Compresser-Decompresser/README.md

                  }
               }

-here we are using FileInputStream() to take a input stream and FileOutputStream for saving the files with sama parents directry .
+here we are using FileInputStream() to take a input stream and FileOutputStream for saving the files with same parents directry .
 GZIPOutputStream gzipOS = new GZIPOutputStream(fos) this is the main method which will giving the compress file in the form of objecs.we are also making buffer array to compress line by line each word according to our requirments ,we are taking a input txt file in main method and passed the method to compress.
 # Decompress .java

               public class Decompress {